daronphang/coding_resources/computer-science/algorithms/lp/simplex/_simplex.md

 ## Simplex Algorithm

 Takes as input a linear program and returns an optimal solution.
 Starts at some vertex of the simplex and performs a sequence of iterations.
 In each iteration, it moves along an edge of the simplex from a current vertex to a neighbouring vertex whose objective value is no smaller than that of the current vertex.
-Terminates when it reaches a local maximum or minimum.
+Terminates when it reaches a local maximum.

 ### Basic, Non-Basic, Pivot